DeftSolutions-dev/Hwid-Check-System/README.md

 ## FINISH

-Thanks To https://github.com/Backq & https://github.com/xOffsetDev for the help
+> Thanks To https://github.com/Backq & https://github.com/xOffsetDev for the help
+and https://github.com/FEDERICOSCHI for the idea